TrickyyRL/Jeem/README.md

 ### Customizable Settings

 Users have the freedom to customize settings according to their preferences.
-This includes choosing the preferred machine learning model and adjusting the quality of the images used for analysis.
+This includes choosing the preferred machine learning model and adjusting the language of the images used for analysis.

 ### Regular Updates